 Kristiansand pollen forecast - today, tomorrow and the week ahead

-Today (25 June) pollen in Kristiansand is high; cypress and grass are high; birch is low.
-Tomorrow (26 June 2026) levels are similar.
-Over the following five days birch, cypress, and grass will decrease.
+Today (16 July) pollen in Kristiansand is medium; cypress and grass are medium.
+Tomorrow (17 July 2026) levels are similar - cypress declining, grass declining.
+Over the following five days cypress and grass will increase.
 Forecasts are calculated by Airmine using satellites to map local vegetation and determine pollen season onset.

 For long term forecasts and maps, see the Airmine app